All England Championships: Treesa-Gayatri record biggest win of career, join Lakshya Sen in last 4 | Sports-Games

 - United Kingdom

-Unseeded Treesa Jolly and Gayatri Gopichand on Friday became the first Indian women's doubles pair to reach the semifinals of All England championships, joining in-form Lakshya Sen, who too reached the last four round of the men's singles competition here.
-Playing their first Super 1000 event, Treesa and Gayatri, world no 46, recorded the biggest win of their career, a stunning 14-21 22-20 21-15 win over world championship silver medallists and second seeds Lee Sohee and Shin Seungchan of Korea.
+Unseeded Treesa Jolly and Gayatri Gopichand on Friday became the first Indian pair to reach the semifinals of All England championships, joining in-form Lakshya Sen, who too reached the last four round of the men's singles competition here.
+Playing their first Super 1000 event, women's doubles pair of Treesa and Gayatri, world no 46, recorded the biggest win of their career, a stunning 14-21 22-20 21-15 win over world championship silver medallists and second seeds Lee Sohee and Shin Seungchan of Korea.

 World Championships bronze medallist Sen had earlier in the day advanced to the men's singles semifinals after his opponent Lu Guang Zu of China gave a walkover due to an injury suffered in the last match.